 “As a native Houstonian, I am thrilled that IDEA will be able to provide families in the Greater Houston Area with tuition-free public schools that will provide a path for their children to get to and through college,” said JoAnn Gama, Co-Founder, President, and Superintendent of IDEA Public Schools.
 “For the past 17 years, IDEA schools have offered families an excellent free, public, personalized education to Texas students and we can’t wait to open new schools in my hometown.”

 The expansion of IDEA Public Schools to the Greater Houston Area is funded, in part, by a commitment of up to $10 million from Laura and John Arnold.
-The funding will allow IDEA Public Schools to serve a total of 15,000 students between its academy and college prep campuses in 2020.

 IDEA Public Schools was founded in the Rio Grande Valley in 2001.
 Since then, IDEA has opened schools in Austin, San Antonio, El Paso, and Southern Louisiana.
 Based on the demand from parents for more high-performing public schools that prepare their children for college, IDEA is growing within Texas and beyond.
 IDEA is the fastest-growing, highest-achieving charter school network in the country, with 61 schools currently serving more than 36,000 students.

 IDEA believes a quality K – 12 public education is the key to success in college and life and is committed to helping every student achieve their own success.
 IDEA sets high expectations for every student and goes the extra mile to make sure every student realizes their own potential.
 Personalized learning, critical thinking skills, mastery of core subjects and continued support through college is IDEA’s recipe for success.